ethereum/remix-workshops/README.md

 ## Getting started:

  - **Open Remix-alpha**

 https://remix-alpha.ethereum.org

-alternatively you can clone https://github.com/ethereum/remix-ide and run `npm install && npm run build && npm run serve`
+Alternatively you can clone https://github.com/ethereum/remix-ide and run `npm install && npm run build && npm run serve`

  - **Open support chat**

 https://gitter.im/ethereum/remix-workshop

-we are here to help out and answer any question you might have.
+We are here to help out and answer any question you might have.

  - Additional links: